-Chapter 5 IP Camera
+Chapter 5 IP Camera Management

 Add IP cameras to the device.
 You can get the live view, record the video, and set the parameters of the connected IP camera.
+If the device provides PoE function, you can connect the PoE cameras to the device PoE interfaces.

-5.1 Activate IP Cameras
+5.1 Activate IP Camera